You can start with the Cogent Bidentate C18™ column in Reversed Phase (RP) with a high % water content method.

 According to a 2014 third-party research article, if the analysis is done by Reversed Phase an ion pair agent is recommended to increase retention and reduce peak tailing.
 Here, 8mM sodium sulfate was used in a pH 4.3 phosphate buffer mobile phase.

-Cogent TYPE-C Columns work well with ion pair agents and will not be degraded.
-Also, the Cogent Bidentate C18™ is more Hydrophobic than other C18 Columns on the market due to the Cogent TYPE-C Silica™ Surface.
+Cogent TYPE-C columns work well with ion pair agents and will not be degraded.
+Also, the Cogent Bidentate C18™ is more hydrophobic than other C18 columns on the market due to the Cogent TYPE-C Silica™ surface.
 Therefore you may obtain higher retention for this highly polar analyte.

-As for Detection Methods, it was reported that Direct Detection can be achieved by the addition of a KOH solution to the sample.
+As for detection methods, it was reported that direct detection can be achieved by the addition of a KOH solution to the sample.
 In this case, a narrow absorbance band was observed with λmax at 200 nm.